 According to popular belief, puppies arrive as blank slates.
 Full of potential and promise, ready to be molded into your ideal companion as long as you do your part to love, discipline, and actively train them.

 This does not appear to be the case with all dog owners.
 Several reports have shown little or no success despite the owners actively training, disciplining, and showing their dogs lots of love.

 The truth is that your dog’s genetics influence not only its inborn abilities but also a host of other attributes.
-These attributes include friendliness, compatibility with other pets, fearfulness, impulsivity, working drive, and even aggression tendencies.
+These attributes include friendliness, compatibility with other pets, fearfulness, impulsivity, working drive, and even aggressive tendencies.

 While early learning can help skew things positively or negatively, these attributes are a pre-existing genetic blueprint.

 Breed-typical personalities have emerged because of generations of selection for specific characteristics.

 It is feasible to predict a dog’s temperament at maturity by approximately classifying it according to the work it was bred to undertake.
 Differences in breed personalities can be detected very early.